CESNET/eduroam-icinga/doc/tests.md

 This test internally uses the `icingacli` tool to get data.
 For this plugin to work under nagios user, the user needs to be added to icingaweb2 group.
 This is done by `usermod -a -G icingaweb2 nagios`.

+### assign rule

+This service is assigned to all hosts which have custom host variable `mon_realm` set.

+### definition

+This service is defined via director.

 ### notifications